ipfs/kubo/docs/config.md

 Contains information related to the construction and operation of the on-disk storage system.

-- `Type`
-Denotes overall datastore type.
-The only currently valid option is `leveldb`.

-Default: `leveldb`

 - `Path`
 Path to the leveldb datastore directory.
 Set during init to either `$IPFS_PATH/datastore`, or `$HOME/.ipfs/datastore` if `$IPFS_PATH` is unset.